NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ### Configure the Trident CSI backend to use FSx for NetApp ONTAP
 For the example below we are going to set up an iSCSI LUN for a MySQL database.
-To help facilicate that, we are going to setup Astra Trident as a backend provider.
+To help facilitate that, we are going to set up Astra Trident as a backend provider.
 Since we are going to be creating an iSCSI LUN, we are going to use its `ontap-san` driver.
-Astra Trident has serveral different drivers to choose from.
+Astra Trident has several different drivers to choose from.
 You can read more about the drivers it supports in the
 [Astra Trident documentation.](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html#fsx-for-ontap-driver-details)